 Air pollution, coupled with climate change, is one of the most important environmental problems of the 21st century.
 The scientific advances at LAQR aim to improve urban, regional, and global estimates of the air pollution burden, which will aid in the design and implementation of technology and policy interventions that mitigate the adverse impacts of air pollutants on air quality, climate, and public health.

 January 2023: Huiying Luo (postdoctoral scholar) and Masoud Akbarzadeh (PhD student) joined the group!
-Huiying was previously a postdoctoral scholar at SUNY-Albany and Masoud moved from Tehran, Iran after finishing his Bachelors in Mechanical Engineering from Amirkabir University of Technology.
+Huiying was previously a postdoctoral scholar at SUNY-Albany, and Masoud moved from Tehran, Iran, after finishing his Bachelor in Mechanical Engineering from Amirkabir University of Technology.